bhk/rio/concepts.md

 ## Compile-Time Evaluation

-"Compile-time execution" is a commonly used term for executing parts of a program during compilation, rather than at run-time.
-Given Rio's [compile-time](#compile-time) flexibility, this definition is inadequate, and the concept reduces essentially to [partial evaluation](#partial-evaluation) of code before code generation, which in turn can be triggered by evaluation of a recursive function (e.g. a loop body) or construction of an executable.
+*Compile-time execution* or evaluation (CTE) is a commonly used term for executing parts of a program during "compilation", rather than at "run-time".
+Given Rio's [compile-time](#compile-time) flexibility, this terminology is not ideal, but the essence of the term still applies.
+Generally, when we talk of something evaluated at "compile-time" we are referring to an expression that is evaluated once during the execution of the program, whereas "run-time" implies potentially many times.

+In Rio, this is driven by [partial evaluation](#partial-evaluation) as an initial step in code generation.

+CTE affords many [zero-cost abstractions](#zero-cost-abstractions), and allows us to have "nice" semantics without paying the full price for them.
-This affords affording many [zero-cost abstractions ](#zero-cost-abstractions), and in many cases reduces dynamic language overheads, eliminating method lookups, "erasing" type information, inlining functions.
-It effectively turns [inline tests](#inline-tests) into compile-time tests.
+CTE reduces dynamic language overheads by enabling inlining of function calls and erasure ot type information.
+It turns [inline stests](#inline-tests) into compile-time tests.

 ## Partial Evaluation